yonixw/gitlab-permission-analyzer/README.md

 A tool to produce a simple report about users and what repos they can access.
 Should be run with the most upper administrator access token

+Also, a simple presentation about GitLab permission concepts and Gitlab APIs used: [gitlab-permission-analyzer.pdf](./doc.files/gitlab-permission-analyzer.pdf)

 ## How to run

 1. Put the token in the `.env` file (see sample file `.env.sample`)